brandnpatterson/Crawford-Notch/README.md

 # Crawford Notch
-Single Page Application Template built with jQuery and Handlebars <br />
+Single Page Application Template built with jQuery and Instafeed <br />
 It can be found live here: https://crawford-notch.surge.sh

 # Done